Buyers Guide

 These are cheap (less than $15) and contain ALL of the “generic” upgrades in the game right now.
 There are other upgrades that are more specific to certain units, which will come with those units in their own boxes, but if you buy one of each of the above you’ll be set for the generic stuff until they ever release another one (which isn’t on the horizon as of now).

 You do get extra dice in the essentials kit, along with an extra set of templates which can be QUITE handy believe me.
 The amount of dice you get in a single core set or essentials kit (3 each) isn’t enough for MOST games of legion but you’ll usually do fine with a total of 6 of each dice, and will almost always be fine with 9 of each dice.
 So, to the average player, I’d say that you’ll want to get an extra essentials kit right off the bat and consider augmenting that with another one or the slightly cheaper option of a dice pack.
-Again, the starter choices above will give you three of each die, but aim for six and eventually nine to be comfortable.
+Again, any of the “starter” choices above will give you three of each die, but aim for six and eventually nine to be comfortable.

 Everything Else (and I mean everything, with value grades)